RandomVertebrate/raspi-looper/README.md

 - Uninstall pulseaudio
 - Download this repository
 - Connect audio devices
-- Run devices.py, settings.py and latency.py in order
+- Run devices.py, settings.py and latency.py in that order
 - Set main.py to start on boot (run main.py as sudo)

 ### Optional/Troubleshooting